Comprehensive warranty protection

 Years One to Seven - Major Structural Defects

-Defects in workmanship and materials supplied by the builder resulting in a "major structural defect", identified and reported by the homeowner within 7 year from the Date of Possession are covered by the Program.
+Defects in workmanship and materials supplied by the builder resulting in a "major structural defect", identified and reported by the homeowner within 7 year from the Date of Possession.

 Coverage Information - applicable to both warranties